The happy rush you feel upon deciding to be a freelance blogger can quickly be consumed by the difficulty of finding decent work.

 These are long-term open calls for writers, so they don’t go out of date like standard job ads.
 Best of all, with this directory you won’t have to search through endless ads to find your next freelance blogging job – and believe me, these listings DO NOT suck.

-Search tip: Click on a topic you like in the Contents page to go straight to the listings for blogs on that topic.
-When you’re ready to try a different topic, click the link in the footer that takes you back to the Contents page.
+Search tip: Click on a niche you like to go straight to the listings for blogs on that topic.
+When you’re ready to try a different topic, click back to the master list of writing niches.

 I hope you’ll let me know how you get on with these job ad resources.
 Happy blogging!